 You can even allow people to opt-in to multiple lists at the same time.
 Say for example, if you have newsletters as well as marketing emails, you can give the subscribers the provision to sign-up on multiple lists according to their preferences.

-Keep in mind that the selected lists should all be either confirmed opt-in or single opt-in.
+While using Mailchimp multiple signup forms, keep in mind that the selected lists should all be either confirmed opt-in or single opt-in.
 Subscribers will receive a single confirmation email even if all the lists are confirmed opt-in.

 3. Make signup form fields required